strboul/supreme/README.md

   - Each entity in the model must have a *name* field.

-  - The entities can have optional fields, which are *input*, *output*, *return*, *calling\_modules* and *src*.
+  - The entities can have optional fields, which are defined in `getOption("SUPREME_MODEL_OPTIONAL_FIELDS")`

-  - The fields *input*, *output*, *return* and *calling\_modules* can have multiple elements means that these fields can contain an array in the YAML.
-The other fields can only have a single element.
+  - The fields defined in `getOption("SUPREME_MODEL_MULTI_VAR_FIELDS")`

-  - Any other field, which is not known by the *supreme* modal object, is not allowed and it will throw an error.
+    can have multiple elements.
+It means that these fields can be expressed as an array.

 After all, use `src_yaml()` to read modeling from the YAML file: